Ghoul (miniseries): Development

-Mumbai-based British filmmaker Patrick Graham, who has made a few short films, saw a dream where an inmate enters a prison and manages to terrify the guards and the fellow prisoners.
+Mumbai-based British filmmaker Patrick Graham, who had made a few short films, had a dream where an inmate enters a prison and manages to terrify the guards and the fellow prisoners.
 Graham wrote down the dream and developed it into a script.
 He also read several CIA documents about torture techniques used after 9/11 and at Camp X-Ray and the reports of military centres in Kashmir.
 He had a dream about being in an Abu Ghraib-like torture centre in Iraq.
 And then he thought, "‘What if an inmate came in and he was scarier than the place, scarier than the guards, scarier than the other prisoners and there’s something weird about him?"
 On 3 September 2014 Blumhouse Productions, Phantom Films and Ivanhoe Pictures announced a partnership deal for creating local language horror films in India.
 The first of three films from the partnership is Ghoul written and directed by Patrick Graham.
 Radhika Apte and Manav Kaul are starring in the film.
 Graham later felt a longer format would do more justice to the story.
 It was supposed to be a film and was later turned into a three episode miniseries after Netflix came on board in February 2018.
 Kaul called it a "blessing in disguise" as it gave them the breathing room to add a bit more backstory.

 Graham said that he wanted to take a "monster from mythology that hasn't been seen before" as he felt "Zombies, vampires and werewolves have been done to death."
-While reading on Arabic folklore's, he came across the ghoul, which he felt "fit perfectly because of its characteristics".
+While reading on Arabic folklore, he came across the ghoul, which he felt "fit perfectly because of its characteristics".
 He said that some back story for the characters was added once the film was turned into a miniseries.
 The dialogue was written by Kartik Krishnan.
 Some scenes were filmed before Phantom Films, Blumhouse Productions and Ivanhoe Pictures began talks with Netflix.
 Graham said he was always fascinated by dystopian futures and decided to create an "oppressive, claustrophobic story".
-He researched the origins of ghoul in Arabic folklore and drew on a couple of things: the Jinn mythology and how one can summon it but it may or may not be on your side, and supernatural powers such as being able to see people's guilt and using that against them.
+He researched the origins of ghoul in Arabic folklore and drew on a couple of things: the Jinn mythology and how one can summon it but it may or may not be on one's side, and supernatural powers such as being able to see people's guilt and using that against them.
 He said that the "main bulk of the story came first, and the atmosphere we wanted to create came after."
 Kaul played the role of Colonel Sunil Dacunha, who is a patriotic person and has a strained relationship with his family.
 Apte played the role of newly appointed interrogator, Nida Rahim.
 Apte was drawn to Rahim's belief system, the strength of her faith, and her way of thinking, which she found to be "quite the opposite of what my way of thinking is".
 She also liked "her investigation into her own life".